Lyn Reed, MA,MBACP(reg),Pro.Adv.Dip.PC, Pgd.Cert in Clinical Supervision

-I believe that the therapeutic relationship is an important one.
+I believe the therapeutic relationship is an important one.
 Within it we can explore and understand concerns from the past that may be influencing the present.
 A safe space is provided which enables us to look at issues which often cloud the here and now.
-It is my opinion as well as my experience, that 'one size does not fit all' so 'Meeting Minds' offers a flexible, open ended approach tailored made to suit individual needs and expectations - whatever stage we are at on the road to recovery - and to help us stay on that road.
+'Meeting Minds' offers a flexible, open ended approach tailored made to suit individual needs and expectations - whatever stage we are at on the road to recovery - and to help us stay on that road.
 Areas explored include::

 - self-defeating beliefs

 - low self esteem and confidence issues

 - emotional well-being

 - self expression through creativity eg art, writing

 Training, qualifications & experience

 I trained as an integrative counselling practitioner drawing upon a wide range of therapeutic techniques as part of my professional practice.
 I have attained the Advanced Professional Diploma in Counselling and Psychotherapy.

 I am fully insured to undertake my practice.I am a qualified social worker/probation officer (Postgraduate Dip.Soc/CQSW) and have a M.A. (by thesis).
 I also have a post graduate certificate in clinical supervision.